gabriellamsa/portfolio-template/README.md

 ## 🇺🇸 English (US)

-This is a marketplace project for selling website templates built with [Next.js](https://nextjs.org).
-The site offers a variety of professional templates, from landing pages to complete e-commerce solutions, for developers and companies seeking ready-made and customizable solutions.
+This is a professional portfolio project for web development services built with [Next.js](https://nextjs.org).
+The site showcases custom website development services, from landing pages to complete e-commerce solutions, for companies seeking professional and tailored web solutions.

 ### 🚀 About the Project

-This marketplace was created to connect template developers with clients who need fast and professional web solutions.
+This portfolio was created to present custom web development services.
 We offer:

+- **Corporate Websites**: Institutional and business websites
-- **Landing Pages**: Conversion-optimized templates
+- **Landing Pages**: Conversion-optimized pages
-- **E-commerce**: Complete solutions for online stores
+- **E-commerce**: Complete and functional online stores
-- **Portfolios**: Templates for creative professionals
+- **Portfolios**: Websites for creative professionals
-- **Blogs**: Templates for content and marketing
+- **Blogs**: Content and marketing platforms
-- **Dashboards**: Modern administrative interfaces
+- **Dashboards**: Custom administrative interfaces

 ### 🛠️ Technologies Used